How to Apply

 - April 15, 2021: Regular application deadline (application must be complete)

 - July 15, 2021: First-year JD program application closes

 The Admissions Committee will begin reviewing applications in November, with decisions rendered on a rolling basis.
-Decisions are typically rendered within three weeks of review.
+A decision is typically rendered within three weeks of an application going under review, though the timing can vary.
 Applicants who are placed on the waitlist by the Admissions Committee will have their applications reassessed in the late spring or early summer.

 Applications that are complete and eligible for review by January 15 are deemed priority applications.
 Priority applications are guaranteed to be reviewed by the Admissions Committee in a timely manner and given priority consideration for merit-based scholarship funding.
 An offer of merit-based scholarship funding, if any, will accompany an offer of admission.